Looking for Arawarra ...... an international research effort .... terminated

 2026

-* 26 March - Longbottom, Marlene, Jarrah Longbottom-Wymarra and Michael Organ, From Cullunghutti to Edinburgh: The infrastructure of colonial extraction and the grammar of explanation, February 2026.
-Article submitted to the Humanities and Social Sciences Communications on 26 March 2026.
+* 16 March - Marlene Longbottom, Jarrah Longbottom-Wymarra and Michael Organ, From Cullunghutti to Edinburgh: The infrastructure of colonial extraction and the grammar of explanation, February 2026.
+Article submitted to the Humanities and Social Sciences Communications on 16 March 2026.
 Under review.

 * 24 March - Michael Organ attends a rehearsal performance of the Arawarra play.
 He also participates in a video taped interview with Jacob Mara discussion the background to the play and its genesis.

-* 25 March - email from Tony Crook to Professor Longbottom, cc'd to Michael Organ, regarding implementation of a confidentiality regime by a group of three Shoalhaven community elders over all future work associated with the Arawarra Research Project and excluding Professor Longbottom and Michael Organ from continued collaboration with St Andrews University staff in that work.
+* Tuesday, 25 March - email from Tony Crook to Professor Longbottom, cc'd to Michael Organ, regarding implementation of a confidentiality regime by Jerrinja Local Aboriginal Land Council members over all future work associated with the Arawarra Research Project and excluding Professor Longbottom and Michael Organ from continued open collaboration with St Andrews University staff in that work.

 * 26 - 28 March - Jacob Mara and Lincoln Smith, Arawarra [Performance / play], Merrigong Theatre Company, Illawarra Performing Arts Centre, Wollongong, 26 - 28 March 2026.
 Sold-out performances of the Arawarra play by Jacob Mara.
 Filming also took place as part of a planned documentary.